ajwortas/java-instrumentation-annotation/README.md

-# High Performance Computing in Education - Java Instrumentation
+# High Performance Computing in Education - Java Bytecode Instrumentation

 This library intends to support the flexible instrumentation of Java Bytecode through "target" classes, which encapsulate the necessary